squidscode/FuzzyStringSearch/README.md

 # Fuzzy String Search
 ## Description
 This project is a general purpose C++ library for fuzzy-string-searching.
-Currently it supports loading a dictionary searching AND document searching.
-This project only supports *levenschtein distance* searching (ie. given a string or word, find all results that are **n** errors away from the search), but progress is being made to incorporate other forms of edit distance.
+Currently it supports dictionary searching and document searching.
+This project only supports *levenschtein distance* searching (ie. given a string or word, find all results that are **n** errors away from the search), other distance metrics are yet to be implemented.

-To demonstrate this functionality, I have included two executables that work on dictionary files and document files.
+To demonstrate this functionality, I have included two executables that work on dictionary files and document files (ie. '.txt' files).

 ### Word Search Command Line Interface